Skip to main content

 • At each stage, make sure to cook the masala well until it has dried out, become fluffy and slides around the pan easily.

 • Add water whenever necessary to avoid the masala from getting burnt.
-This helps ensure a strong, developed flavour in the final gravy.
+This helps ensure a strong, developed flavor in the final gravy.

 • Don’t skip roasting the potatoes in the dry masala before adding the gravy.
-This helps inject the potatoes with a ton of flavour!
+This helps inject the potatoes with a ton of flavor!

 • If you are unable to find Deggi Mirch, substitute with Paprika.
 The chilli powder used here is used mostly for colour and not for spice.